Our staff: combining hard work, smart thinking, and daily play.

 A Park City local, Dominic grew up exploring the local mountains and surrounding deserts.
 He graduated from the University of Utah with a B.S. in Biology with an Environmental emphasis.
 Dominic has worked in Utah and Nevada identifying plants and soils, and he has volunteered work in wetland restoration.
 Working with the Conservation Team allows him to protect the land he grew up enjoying.
 When he’s not saving open space, you can find him skiing, climbing, hiking, paddling around local reservoirs or cruising canyons on his motorcycle.

-alana mcclements | Conservation leadership intern
+alana mcclements | STEWARDSHIP SPECIALIST

 Alana grew up in Boulder, Colorado where she learned to appreciate open space from an early age, hiking and camping with her family in the foothills of the Rockies.
-In 2022, Alana graduated from Dartmouth College with a BA in Environmental Earth Sciences and a minor in English.
-Alana moved to Park City to work as a ski patroller at Park City Ski Resort where she fell in love with the mountains of the Wasatch Back.
-As Summit Land Conservancy’s Conservation Leadership Intern, Alana will blend her interest in the natural world and her passion for communication to monitor the Conservancy’s properties and work with the Outreach team.
-She loves to teach others about the power of protecting open spaces for everyone to enjoy.
+Alana received a B.A. in Environmental Earth Sciences and a minor in English from Dartmouth College and moved to Park City after graduation to work as a ski patroller.

 The Hardworking Canines of Summit Land Conservancy